olilarkin/awesome-musicdsp/README.md

 # More Awesome Music DSP*

 This is a curated list of my favourite music DSP and audio programming resources, focusing on the C++ programming language.
 I like implementations that allow you to be creative quickly.
-The less code for the end user (e.g plug-in developer) the better!
 This was originally meant to be an official "Awesome list", but apparently you are not meant to write in the first person, so this is now a "more awesome" list.

 Oli Larkin